Latinx Heritage Month Spotlight: Maritza Davis

-In the second installment of our Kings.com series for Latino Heritage Month Spotlight, we sat down with Maritza Davis, who recently joined the Kings as the Vice President of Experiences and Social Responsibility, as she discussed her heritage, inspiration, and journey.
+In the third installment of our Kings.com series for Latinx Heritage Month Spotlight, we sat down with Vice President of Social Responsibility Maritza Davis as she discussed her heritage, inspiration, and journey.

 How would you describe your role with the Sacramento Kings?

 "In my role I lead our organization on community outreach programs, charitable endeavors and youth basketball participation initiatives.
 I serve as an advisor with our Executive Team, players and coaches on efforts to uplift and support underserved and underrepresented people and communities.
 The ability to improve lives and bring awareness to social issues both locally and around the world is a large part of my role.”